CipherOS-Devices/android_device_realme_RMX2020/README.md

-Realme C3/Realme Narzo 10A Device Tree - RMX2020/RMX2027
+CipherOS device tree for Realme C3/10A - RMX2020/RMX2027
 ================================================================